enizvk/ekzones/README.md

 <details>
 <summary><b>Why does macOS warn me on first launch?</b></summary>
-The app isn't notarized by Apple (that requires a paid developer account).
+The app isn't notarized by Apple.
 It's safe to open — use the bundled Install command or the <code>xattr</code> step above.
 </details>

 <details>